 FOUR STAR ADMIRAL YOST

 On our fourth night there, we had dinner and a two-hour conversation with ADM Paul Yost, Jr., retired U.S. Coast Guard admiral who served as the 18th Commandant of the U.S. Coast Guard from 1986 to 1990.
-Admiral Yost, who is Ms. Joy’s Uncle, shared stories of his military service and answered questions from our students.
+Admiral Yost, who is Ms. Joy’s Uncle, shared stories of his best boarding school in USA service and answered questions from our students.

 ARLINGTON NATIONAL CEMETERY / FT.
 MYER CAISSON BARN

 We spent a full day at Arlington National Cemetery, described as the most hallowed ground in America and our nation’s most sacred shrine.
-For nine hours, we walked through the cemetery and paid our respects at numerous grave sites.
+For nine hours, we walked through the cemetery and paid our respects at numerous grave sites historic landmarks.

 We visited the Tomb of the Unknown Soldiers where we observed the changing of the guard.